gwizdala/gwizdala.github.io/content/posts/a-love-letter-to-frodo-cli.md

 That's where [library_logger](https://gist.github.com/gwizdala/9ae0ea4a847bf742a1d95009f0fcd504#file-library_logger-js) comes in.
 It's a library script that spits out a formatted log with an easy-to-search identifier in the sea of data coming in from your tail.

-To import with frodo, it's one command (download the file first!):
+To import with FroDo, it's one command (download the file first!):

 ```bash
 frodo script import -f library_logger.js -n library_logger